 But almost no one has heard of it.
 I bet you haven’t, either.

-Mgen is a sexually transmitted bacterial infection that affects about 1-3% of the population, both men and women.
+Mgen is a sexually transmitted bacterial infection that affects about 1-3% of the population, regardless of gender.
 According to The Baltimore Sun, doctors have known about Mgen since 1980, but the CDC only officially recognized it as a disease in 2015.

 Part of the reason folks like you and I have never heard of Mgen is because we’ve never been offered a test for it at our OBGYN appointments.
 The reason for this is simple (and shocking, considering how prevalent Mgen is): there is no approved test for it yet.

 Yep, you read that right.
 An STD that affects thousands of people and causes serious side effects has no official test and is barely on anyone’s radar.
 How very comforting.

 There’s some good news, though.
 As The Baltimore Sun points out, researchers at Johns Hopkins Bloomberg School of Public Health are on the case.
 They want to raise more awareness about Mgen – and most importantly are working on a test for the STD as we speak.

 “Our research really suggests that if nothing else, we should think carefully about how we might begin to incorporate testing for Mgen on a regular basis,” said Dr. Maria Trent, professor of pediatrics and public health at Johns Hopkins University.

 Dr. Trent is heavily involved in the campaign to get this test solidified, and in particular to protect women who have contracted the STD.
 She has already conducted research on Mgen’s link to pelvic inflammatory disease, which can cause all kinds of issues for women, including infertility.